ipfs/go-unixfsnode/ROADMAP.md

 	- there will *not* be a writable side to this!
 Directories can't have entries added to them without metadata, so a symmetric write operation which is symmetric to this read operation is not defined.
 	- (this is how natural pathing of the form `/ipfs/{cid}/xxx/yyy/zzz.ext` is served -- the `xxx` and `yyy` segments are served by lookups across this kind of ADL.)
 	- (note how this and the above ADL _read the same substrate data_ -- while _interpreting it in different ways_.)

+The above list is unordered.
+(E.g. the features related to directory sharding may well be implemented before the file features; they're not interdependent.)

 ### Why do this as ADLs?